-- 1. Manage infrastructure services, including water supply and distribution, in accordance with the principles set out in Objectives 2.1 (Protect, Conserve and Manage Ecosystem Health) and 2.2 (Manage Regional Infrastructure Services Sustainably).
+- Manage infrastructure services, including water supply and distribution, in accordance with the principles set out in Objectives 2.1 (Protect, Conserve and Manage Ecosystem Health) and 2.2 (Manage Regional Infrastructure Services Sustainably).
 Before approving a new water service bylaw, the full CRD Board must review the request for the new bylaw as it relates to the Regional Growth Strategy and deem the new bylaw consistent with the Regional Growth Strategy.
 This review is to include a detailed analysis of costs and cost recovery implications, including implications related to parcel taxes, fees, charges and grants, and subject to the principles as noted above.
 Full costs of water service extensions will be borne by new users.
 Lifecycle costs of water service extensions will be borne to the maximum extent possible by new users. - 2.
 Provide new water system services (public or private) only to areas where Official Community Plans contain strong growth management provisions and where: - a.
-For a municipality, the areas to be serviced are shown on Map 3(a) as either Growth PolicyUrban Containment Policy Area or Rural/Rural Residential Policy Area and the area to be serviced is consistent with OCP Official Community Plan servicing provisions and an accepted Regional Context Statement identifies the population to be serviced and how growth in water demand will be addressed.
-Before approving a new water service bylaw, the full CRD Board must review the request for the new bylaw as it relates to the Regional Growth Strategy and deem the new bylaw consistent with the Regional Growth Strategy.
-This review is to include a detailed analysis of costs and cost recovery implications, including implications, related to parcel taxes, fees, charges and grants, and subject to the principles as noted above. - b.
-For the Juan de Fuca Electoral Area outside the Urban Containment Policy Area, the areas to be serviced are limited to East Sooke and Otter Point as shown on

-Map 5 as within a Water Service Area, with total development of existing and new units in East Sooke and Otter Point not exceeding 3384 units. shown on RGS Map 3 as either Growth Policy Area or Rural/Rural Residential Policy Area and the area to be serviced is consistent with OCP servicing provisions and the The applicable OCP Official Community Plan must identifyies the population to be serviced and how growth in water demand will be addressed.
+For a municipality, the areas to be serviced are shown on Map 3(a) as either Urban Containment Policy Area or Rural/Rural Residential Policy Area and the area to be serviced is consistent with Official Community Plan servicing provisions and an accepted Regional Context Statement identifies the population to be serviced and how growth in water demand will be addressed. - b.
+For the Juan de Fuca Electoral Area outside the Urban Containment Policy Area, the areas to be serviced are limited to East Sooke and Otter Point as shown on Map 5 as within a Water Service Area, with total development of existing and new units in East Sooke and Otter Point not exceeding 3384 units.
+The applicable Official Community Plan must identify the population to be serviced and how growth in water demand will be addressed. - c.

-- b.c.
 For the Juan de Fuca Electoral Area inside the Urban Containment Policy Area, the area to be serviced is shown on Map 3(a) as Urban Containment Policy Area and the area to be serviced is consistent with Official Community Plan servicing provisions and the applicable Official Community Plan identifies the population to be serviced and how growth in water demand will be addressed.

-Where new water system services are provided to the community of Shirley-Jordan River, areas to be serviced may also include lands shown on RGS Map 3 as Renewable Resource Lands Policy Area and designated in the OCP as Coastal Uplands subject to limiting development potential of serviced parcels to a density of one parcel per four hectares, as set out in the OCP. - 3.
-Notwithstanding policy 2.2(2), the CRD may extend water service if required to address a pressing public health, public safety or environmental issue relating to existing units-or to service agriculture. - 4.
+- 3. Notwithstanding policy 2.2(2), the CRD may extend water service if required to address a pressing public health, public safety or environmental issue relating to existing units. - 4.
 Notwithstanding policy 2.2(2), the CRD may extend water service to service agriculture.
-Where water service is extended to service agriculture-in Policy 2.2(3), water service may be provided to residential units along the serviced line on lands within the Agricultural Land Reserve as long as an OCP is in place that prevents further subdivision or an increase in permitted residential density. - 5.
-Do not further extend urban sewer services outside the Growth Policy Urban Containment Policy Area Boundary depicted on Map 3(a). - 6.
+Where water service is extended to service agriculture, water service may be provided to residential units along the serviced line on lands within the Agricultural Land Reserve as long as an OCP is in place that prevents further subdivision or an increase in permitted residential density. - 5.
+Do not further extend urban sewer services outside the Urban Containment Policy Area Boundary depicted on Map 3(a). - 6.
 Notwithstanding policies 2.2(2) and 2.2(4), evaluate requests for services from jurisdictions outside of Capital Regional District membership with a view towards supporting mutually beneficial relationships and fostering development consistent with all RGS objectives and policies.